 Even though I couldn’t see the whole ensemble I could hear them clearly.
 The percussion players beating the drums to their heart beats.
 The woodwinds producing deep sweet sounds.
-The brass section with their blaring sounds.
-The violas and the cellos on the left, and the violins on the right divided into two sections.
+The brass section stood out with their blaring sounds.
+The violas and the cellos were on the left, and the violins on the right divided into two sections.

 The latter mostly sounded like tiny birds chirping in the early morning.

 Sometimes it was hard to discern who was producing what sound.
 The different sounds blended into one melody, like an already established tune.
 But if any instrument was missing, it just wouldn’t sound the same.

 During the performances the whole theatre was silent, except for the instrumental sounds emanating from the front.
 You dared not speak or even cough, lest you distract the focused musicians.
 You had to save your comments and “oohs” for the end.
 Thank God no phone went off interrupting the show with “Kamata chini Kamatia chini”.